-- 1. \$25 per month; or - 2. \$50 per month.

-- Sick Leave Transfer Program Employees may donate and/or receive sick leave in accord with the terms and conditions of the City's Sick Leave Transfer Program.
+- 1. \$25 per month; or - 2. \$50 per month. - Sick Leave Transfer Program Employees may donate and/or receive sick leave in accord with the terms and conditions of the City's Sick Leave Transfer Program.
 This program is established and defined by City ordinance and may be amended or rescinded at any time during the term of this Agreement.
 Any disputes that may arise concerning the terms, conditions and/or administration of such program shall be subject to the Grievance Procedure in Article 5 of this Agreement through Step 3 of Section 5.6.3.
-Grievances over Sick Leave Transfer Program disputes shall not be subject to Step 4 (Arbitration) of Section 5.6.4. - 13.2-4 Change in position or transfer to another City department shall not result in a loss of accumulated sick leave.
-An employee reinstated or reemployed in the same or another department after termination of service, except after dismissal for cause, resignation or quitting, shall be credited with all unused sick leave accumulated prior to such termination.
-Regular or benefits eligible temporary employees who are reinstated or rehired within 12 months of separation in the same or another department after any separation, including dismissal for cause, resignation, or quitting, shall have unused accrued sick leave reinstated as required by Seattle Municipal Code 14.16 and other applicable laws, such as RCW 49.46.210. - 13.35 Compensation for the first four (4) days of absence shall be paid upon approval of the Seattle Human Resources Director or his/her designee.
-In order to receive compensation for such absence, employees shall make themselves available for such reasonable investigation, medical or otherwise, as the Seattle Human Resources Director or his/her designee shall see fit to have made.
-In order to receive paid sick leave for reasons provided in Article 13.1.A.1 - A.6, an employee shall be required to provide verification that the employee's use of paid sick leave was for an authorized purpose, consistent with SMC Chapter 14.16 and other applicable laws, such as RCW 49.46.210.
-However, an employee shall not be required to provide verification for absences of less than four (4) consecutive days.
-Compensation for such absences beyond four (4) continuous days shall be paid only after approval of the Seattle Human Resources Director or his/her designee of a request from the employee, supported by a report of the employee's physician.
-The employee shall provide himself/herself with such medical treatment or take such other reasonable precautions as necessary to hasten recovery and provide for an early return to duty. - A. Upon request by the employing unit, an employee shall provide documentation verifying cancellation of his or her child's school, day care, or other childcare service or program for sick leave use greater than four days for reasons authorized in Article 13.1 of this Agreement.
+Grievances over Sick Leave Transfer Program disputes shall not be subject to Step 4 (Arbitration) of Section 5.6.4. - 13.4 Change in position or transfer to another City department shall not result in a loss of accumulated sick leave.
+Regular or benefits eligible temporary employees who are reinstated or rehired within 12 months of separation in the same or another department after any separation, including dismissal for cause, resignation, or quitting, shall have unused accrued sick leave reinstated as required by Seattle Municipal Code 14.16 and other applicable laws, such as RCW 49.46.210. - In order to receive paid sick leave for reasons provided in Article 13.1.A.1 A.6, an employee shall be required to provide verification that the employee's use of paid sick leave was for an authorized purpose, consistent with SMC Chapter 14.16 and other applicable laws, such as RCW 49.46.210.
+However, an employee shall not be required to provide verification for absences of less than four (4) consecutive days. - 13.6 Conditions Not Covered Employees shall not be eligible for sick leave: - A. When suspended or on leave without pay and when laid off or on other non-pay status. - B. When off work on a holiday. - C. When an employee works during their free time for an employer other than the City of Seattle and their illness or disability arises therefrom.